powersync-ja/powersync.dart/demos/supabase-todolist/README.md

       - select * from todos where list_id = bucket.list_id
 ```

+**Note**: These rules showcase [prioritized sync](https://docs.powersync.com/usage/use-case-examples/prioritized-sync),
-The rules synchronize list with a higher priority the items within the list.
+by syncing a user's lists with a higher priority than the items within a list (todos).
 This can be
 useful to keep the list overview page reactive during a large sync cycle affecting many
 rows in the `user_todos` bucket.
 The two buckets can also be unified into a single one if
 priorities are not important (the app will work without changes):